meker12/commerce-channels.en/help/amazon-sales-channel/amazon-pre-setup-tasks.md

 ## 2. Create your [!DNL Amazon Seller Central] account

 Before you begin to set up your [!DNL Amazon Sales Channel], you must have an active [!DNL Amazon Seller Central] account.
-If you don't have an existing Amazon Seller account in the [North America][1] (US, CA, MX) or [European](https://services.amazon.co.uk/services/sell-online/how-it-works.html) (UK) region, you can complete Amazon's seller account set up process.
+If you don't have an existing Amazon Seller account in the [North America][1] (US, CA, MX) or [European (UK)][12] region, you can complete Amazon's seller account set up process.

 [!DNL Amazon Sales Channel] requires a [Professional Seller account][2] on [!DNL Amazon Seller Central].
 Amazon charges a monthly subscription and fees for selling.
 See [Amazon: Choose your selling plan][3].